phalcon/documentation/docs/config.md

 It represents a tree whose leaves are configuration values.
 Each child node of a [Phalcon\Config\Config][config] is named, and is either an external node which contains a configuration value or a sub-collection which is itself a [Phalcon\Config\Config][config] instance holding nested values.
 It provides methods to access such configuration collections.
 Each [Phalcon\Config\Config][config] instance represents a virtual object which can be traversed in the fashion of true object properties.

-This component can be instantiated using a PHP array directly or by reading configuration files from various formats, as described further down in the adapters section.
+This class can be instantiated using a PHP array directly or by reading configuration files from various formats, as described further down in the adapters section.
 [Phalcon\Config\Config][config] extends the [Phalcon\Support\Collection][collection] object, inheriting its functionality.

 ```php
 <?php